Lizhecheng02/Kaggle-CIBMTR/README.md

 ##### Feature Engineering

-By training CAT and LGBM, we found that karnofsky_score and comorbidity_score are always in the top three in feature importance, so we designed the following features in the new feature engineering:
+By training CAT and LGBM, we found that *karnofsky_score* and *comorbidity_score* were always among the top three in feature importance, so we designed the following features in the new feature engineering:

 ```bash
 df["KPS_Bin"] = pd.cut(df["karnofsky_score"], bins=[0, 10, 50, 80, 100], labels=["Critical", "Severely_Dependent", "Partially_Independent", "Healthy"], right=False)